SocialCounterfactuals: Probing and Mitigating Intersectional Social Biases in Vision-Language Models with Counterfactual Examples: Related Work

 \subsection{Probing bias in pre-trained models}

 Much of the prior work on probing social bias in pre-trained models has focused exclusively on language models, producing multiple datasets for measuring stereotypical bias along different social attributes, categories, demographic axes and stigmatized groups \citep{nadeem2020stereoset, nangia2020crows, smith2022m, mei2023bias}.
 Gender biases associated with pronoun and coreferences have also been extensively studied \citep{cao2019toward, webster2018mind, zhao2018gender, rudinger2018gender}.
+Some prior work has addressed topics related to intersectionality in bias evaluations \citep{kearns2018preventing,wang2022towards,tolbert2023correcting}.
 Additionally, various approaches for bias detection and mitigation for vision-only models have been proposed \citep{Wang_2020_CVPR, Iofinova_2023_CVPR, Aniraj_2023_ICCV, Brinkmann_2023_ICCV, fabbrizzi2022survey}.

 Approaches to generate synthetic datasets with fairness have been explored \cite{sattigeri2019fairness, friedrich2023fair, belgodere2023auditing, bhanot2021problem, lu2023machine}.
 For probing biases in VLMs, VLStereoSet \citep{zhou2022vlstereoset} extends the StereoSet dataset to the vision domain by sourcing images from Google search and using crowdsourced workers for annotation, resulting in a total of 1028 images.
 VisoGender \citep{hall2023visogender} consists of 690 manually-annotated images for benchmarking occupation-related gender bias in VLMs.
 The MultiModal Bias dataset \citep{janghorbani2023multimodal} evaluates bias in VLMs across 14 population subgroups and contains a total of 3800 human-annotated images obtained from Flickr.
 These datasets differ from ours primarily in their much smaller scale, their reliance on collection of data from existing sources \& human annotation, and their focus on investigating only a single attribute at a time (as opposed to our investigation of intersectional biases).
 Bias in VLMs used for text-to-image generation have also been investigated \citep{cho2023dall, wang2023t2iat, naik2023social}, but such studies differ from our focus on bias in image-text retrieval settings.